MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/design-forecast-models.md

 ### ETS: The shape shifter

-ETS is a versatile demand forecasting algorithm that adapts to the shape of your data.
+Error, trend, and seasonality (ETS) is a versatile demand forecasting algorithm that adapts to the shape of your data.
 It can change its approach based on the characteristics of your historical demand.
 Therefore, it's suitable for a wide range of scenarios.

 The name ETS is an abbreviation for the three essential components that the algorithm decomposes the time series data into: error, trend, and seasonality.
 By understanding and modeling these components, ETS generates forecasts that capture the underlying patterns in your data.
 It works best with data that shows clear seasonal patterns, trends, or both.
 Therefore, it's an excellent choice for businesses that have seasonally affected products or services.